 "You don't trust me.
 I can't sleep with you if you don't trust me."

 "Well, we don't have to sleep."
-He gave her his most hopeful look, was happy when she laughed softly.
+He gave her his most hopeful look and was happy when she laughed softly.
 "Oh, all right, have it your way."
-He slid out of the booth, watched her walk away.
+He slid out of the booth, watching her walk away.

 At the door, she turned and smiled.
 He thought she mouthed "Thanks," but it could have been anything.

 Smitty set a glass in front of him when he walked back up to the bar.
 "On the house."